frederic-perez/AmE-dictionary/data/dictionary.md

 __fait accompli__
 __fall from the sky__ _This trust doesn’t fall from the sky._
 __fall into place__
-__fall off the back of a truck__ _idiom_ Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone's) possession without being paid for.
+__fall off the back of a truck__ _idiom_ Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone’s) possession without being paid for.
 __fall out of love__
-__fall out__ _idiom_ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they're not talking to each other at all._
+__fall out__ _idiom_ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they’re not talking to each other at all._
 __fall over__ _v_
 __fall short__ _idiom_ :seven: __1__ To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ __2__ To prove inadequate: _Food supplies fell short._
 __fallacious__ _adj_ Intended to deceive. _Syn_ deceitful, fraudulent _In his closing argument, the prosecutor entreated the jurors not to fall for the defendant’s fallacious testimony._